-If you are visiting soon, keep an eye on closures, restrictions, and modifications due to COVID-19 precautions.
+If you are visiting soon, keep an eye on closures, restrictions, and modifications due to health and safety precautions.
 The National Park Service provides this information here, so make sure you check for updates so that you can more successfully plan your visit to the Statue of Liberty.

 For more amazing views of the Statue of Liberty, be sure to check out our full guide for what to do at Governors Island.

 What to Pack for NYC